-1. Select the Block Obstruction Tool () from the drawing toolbar.
+1. Select the Block Obstruction Tool (

 2. If a solution mesh or sketch grid is visible, either click the desired cell to fill or click-drag the mouse across the grid to "paint" blocks.
 The depth of the cells will not necessarily be the depth of a cell in the filled mesh, however.
 The depth is strictly controlled by the height property for the tool.